People of Daya

 SENIOR DIRECTOR OF LEGAL SERVICES

-At Daya for over a decade, Dr. Ameen recruits and manages its Legal Clinic, oversees legal advocacy efforts and closely monitors immigration cases.
+At Daya for last decade and a half, Dr. Ameen recruits and manages its Legal Clinic, works on policy advocacy, and closely monitors immigration cases.
 Dr. Ameen holds a PhD in Domestic Violence and Law.
 She has been in the field of gender justice since 1999, primarily in the academia working in the systems change through policy advocacy.
-Nusrat is a Visiting Scholar at Rice University’s CWGS Center & an Adjunct on Gender Rights and serves on the Houston Immigration Legal Services Collaborative’s Crime Victims Committee and the national Forced Marriage Working Group, among others.
-Previously, Nusrat was a law professor in Bangladesh and a Judicial Assistant to the Chief Justice of the Bangladesh Supreme Court.
-She has also served as a consultant on gender rights for various NGOs and international organizations.
+Amongst the significant policy changes in USA in federal and State level impacting Survivors rights she pioneered in is advocating for H4 EAD and increasing the child marriage to 18.
+Dr. Ameen is a Visiting Scholar at Rice University’s CWGS Center & teaches as an Adjunct on Gender Rights.
+She is Member of the National Forced Marriage Working Group.
+She sits at the Crime Victims Response Team (CVRT) in Fort Bend and a member of the Crime Victims Working Group (CVWG) for immigration reforms in Houston.
+Previously, Dr. Ameen was a law professor in Bangladesh and a Judicial Assistant to the Chief Justice of the Bangladesh Supreme Court.
+Her book Wife Abuse in Bangladesh: An Unrecognized Offense (University Press 2005) has been cited extensively worldwide, including in the UK Home Office’s COIS Report.
+She also has several articles to her credit on women and children’s rights.

 DIRECTOR OF FINANCE & COMPLIANCE